wp-plugins/role-scoper/readme.txt

 * Compat : WP 3.2 beta/RC - Work around permissions issue when Posts/Pages menu contains only one submenu item
 * Compat : WP 3.2 beta/RC - "Add New" buttons were not hidden when appropriate with
 * Compat : Advanced Custom Fields - metaboxes not visible in post edit forms
+* BugFix : Custom Posts not editable by Editors if RS filtering disabled in Roles > Options > Realm

 #### 1.3.40 - 6 June 2011